conorriches/hacman-hugo/content/membership/index.md

 | Minimum         | £12.50     | Full access, helps towards paying the bills.                                             |
 | What you want   | £??.??     | Full access, the more you choose to give the more that gets invested back into the space |

 Payments can be changed or cancelled at any time.
-We use a third part payment processor, [GoCardless](https://gocardless.com/) to collect dues on our behalf.
+We use a third part payment processor (GoCardless) to collect dues on our behalf.
 If you prefer you can pay by standing order.

 {{< button "https://members.hacman.org.uk">}}Join Hackspace Manchester{{< /button >}}